saimadhav777/Topic-Modelling-using-LDA-Algorithm/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the Apache License 2.0 - see the `LICENSE` file for details.

+## Additional Resources

+For a detailed step-by-step guide, you can refer to the Kaggle Notebook:[Link to Kaggle Notebook](https://www.kaggle.com/code/gsaimadhav/lda-algorithm-example).
 ---